Skiggz/jira-pal/README.md

 * This leaves majority of security up to the user to control, if you share your local credentials file, you may have a bad time
 * On non successful auth of any endpoint call, your credentials are removed and required on next use

+##Commands

+* All commands are in commands folder
+* See `core/commands` for documentation about adding commands and some features that exist

 More coming soon